-Open up the back cover by turning the CDJ upside down and opening it up like in the picture above, it folds open like a book when you have the slot-in towards you.
+Turned the CDJ upside down and removed the back panel like in the picture above.
+It folds open like a book when you have the slot-in towards you.
 Be careful not to damage the display, use supports and NOT lay the CDJ on the Jog Wheel while working on it !

 Remove the necessary circuit boards and flat cable until you can unscrew all the screws of the Jog Wheel assembly.